 Report Hazing through the Office of Student Conduct and Community Standards’ Student Conduct Incident Report form.

-- Beth Doores, Associate Director for Campus Life – Student Involvement, 314-935-4700 (for incidents related to Sororities and Fraternities, and undergraduate Student Organizations and Honoraries)
+- Zachary Littrell, Associate Director for Campus Life (for incidents related to Sororities and Fraternities, and undergraduate Student Organizations and Honoraries)

 - Habif Health and Wellness Center, the Center for Counseling and Psychological Services (CCPS): 314-935-6695 (supports graduate and undergraduate students)

 - Sheryl Mauricio, Associate Dean for Student Conduct and Community Standards, 314-935-4329 (for incidents related to graduate and undergraduate organizations)